InblEric/Plant-Moisture-Reader/README.md

 It displays a graphical window plotting each data point (moisture on the vertical axis, time (in intervals of 5 minutes by default) on the horizontal axis).

-I've been graphing values on Google Sheets.
-The output file can be imported directly (just make sure you name it "*.txt") to a spreadsheet.
-Choose insert>graph and change the color of the timestamps to no color (otherwise it's impossible to read).

-Maybe excel will do a better job of graphing and actually label the horizontal axis instead of spamming the entire graph with annotations but I'll have to look into that later.

-I will update with more instructions for graphing and hopefully automation for that sort of thing and potentially automatic watering controls, as well as instructions for the wiring (with picture).

-Possible things coming:
+You can graph the raw data in excel or google sheets if you prefer (or whatever you want).

+Future plans:

 -Automatic Watering

+-Automatic email to remind user to fill water reservoir

--Server on RPI with rest API to control from anywhere
+-Server on RPI with rest API to control/monitor from anywhere

 -Automatic long-term monitor scheduling

--Graphing on RPI with matplotlib
+-Automatic graphing on RPI with matplotlib

 Current setup: